LPRD/MissionControl/README.md

 Modifying MissionControl Containers/making your own version

 Requirements
-- VSCode with the following extentions
+- VSCode with the following extensions
     - Remote Development
     - Dev Containers
     - Remote Explorer (might only be relevant for SSH)